Industry Report — April 2026

 • ERP integration with production and warehouse systems for real-time operational visibility and lot-level traceability

-• Identity integration between on-premises Active Directory and Entra ID for consistent access governance
+• Identity integration between on-premises Active Directory and Entra ID for consistent access governance across IT and OT-adjacent systems

-• Tested backup and disaster recovery with documented RTO and RPO defined separately for business and production systems
+• Tested backup and disaster recovery with documented RTO and RPO defined separately for business systems and production systems

 Domain 4: Identity and Endpoint Management

-The range of connected endpoints in a 4.0 manufacturing environment is wide: workstations, tablets, PLCs, HMIs, IoT gateways, and building management systems.
-In most mid-market environments, the management discipline applied to office devices has not been extended to production-floor endpoints.
+The range of connected endpoints in a 4.0 manufacturing environment is wide: workstations, tablets, kiosks, handheld scanners, PLCs, HMIs, IoT gateways, and building management systems.
+Each endpoint is a potential entry point, and in most mid-market environments, the management discipline applied to office devices has not been extended to production-floor endpoints.

 • A current, accurate asset inventory covering OT devices and vendor-managed equipment, not just office systems